leenasmushrooms/web/src/pages/index.md

         parts of the country in our endeavour to identify and use the best spawn.
 We also provide these to anyone who needs quality
     - image: /img/leenas-mushroom-175.jpg
-      title: Brewing Gear
+      title: Proper know-how
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
         To succeed in any business, especially in mushroom cultivation, you need to have a proper understanding of the various challenges and equip yourselves to face and overcome them.
 In the initial stages of Leena’s Mushrooms, we also had to face some setbacks, we learned from it and we have been guiding small farmers to get through the initial struggle.
 We offer a decade worth of expertise, knowledge and understanding of the business to the budding mushroom cultivator by providing training on mushroom farming.
 We also provide onsite farming consultancy services through which we can direct you away from unnecessary losses and setbacks and put you on the right path towards successful farming.
   heading: Clients Said
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their